svewap/nnrestapi/Documentation/Annotations/Annotations/60_Upload.rst

 .. important::

-   Note that ``@Api\Upload(...)`` **must explicitly be set** as an Annotation on the endpoint - otherwise the nnrestapi will ignore any fileupload passed during the request.
+   Note that ``@Api\Upload(...)`` **must explicitly be set** as an Annotation on the endpoint - otherwise the nnrestapi will ignore any file upload passed during the request.
 This is to prevent uncontrolled uploads and misuse of the Api.

 The Annotation is placed in the comment block above your method / endpoint: